PODIATRY BILLING SERVICES

 Payers are cutting what they are willing to pay and it can be especially confusing for patients when coverage changes from year to year.
-Fortunately for medical practices, outsourcing medical billing and coding is becoming the norm, and Medcare MSO is a reliable and highly effective provider of these services.
+Fortunately for medical practices, outsourcing podiatry billing services has become the norm, and Medcare MSO is a reliable podiatry medical billing company and a highly effective provider of billing for podiatry.

 Modifiers are subcategories of coding that give the details of a diagnosis or treatment, and they often determine whether it is covered or not.
-In podiatry, insurers have different rules for modifiers from each other, making it necessary for coders to know what each company uses to make determinations about what is covered.
+In podiatry billing and coding, insurers have different rules for modifiers from each other, making it necessary for coders to know what each company uses to make determinations about what is covered.

 Payers like to bundle procedures into one coded item to make billing and payment simpler; however, there are times when bundling results in inaccurate billing or under- or over-coding.
 Billers must understand the procedures being performed so that they can determine when bundles are incorrect and they must know how to enter the data correctly, and how to handle the appeal when the insurer’s requirements result in non-payment.

-The fact that podiatric procedures are commonly performed in offices, hospitals and nursing homes can add complexity to billing.
-Payers have different rules for each, and modifiers must be consistent to indicate where any given procedure was performed, or the claim may be denied.
-Likewise, an incorrect code elsewhere in the patient’s chart may indicate an incorrect location, resulting in a conflict which will get the claim rejected until all details are in order.
+The fact that podiatric procedures are commonly performed in offices, hospitals, and nursing homes can add complexity to billing.
+Payers have different podiatry billing guidelines for each, and modifiers must be consistent to indicate where any given procedure was performed, or the claim may be denied.
+Likewise, an incorrect code elsewhere in the patient’s chart may indicate an incorrect location, resulting in a conflict that will get the claim rejected until all details are in order.

 Outsourcing Podiatry Billing Services to Medcare MSO Puts Your Revenue Management in the Hands of Experts

-Billing services we provide start with patient scheduling and include day to day coding and submitting claims, but we also take care of managing denials and rejections, compliance charting and coding, annual payer adjustments and payback, and bill collection.
-Our processes are so effective that clients tell us we increase their revenue so much that they don’t consider out services a cost.
-Get a free demo today and let us show you how we can take billing off your plate and increase your revenue.
+Our podiatry billing specialists start with patient scheduling and include day-to-day coding and submitting claims, but we also take care of managing denials and rejections, compliance charting and coding, annual payer adjustments and payback, and bill collection.
+Our processes are so effective that clients tell us we increase their revenue so much that they don’t consider our services a cost Get a free demo today and let us show you how we can take billing off your plate and increase your revenue.